 - a.
-RFIs submitted by the Contractor to SCDOT: - 1) All RFIs are to be submitted by the Contractor's Project Manager to the RCE using Form XXX.
-The form and supporting documentation shall be placed in a designated

-ProjectWise folder that the Contractor, RCE, DOC's Office, and Preconstruction may access.
-A Bluebeam session may be initiated by SCDOT if multiple reviewers are involved.

-- 2) Upon receipt, discipline experts for the Contractor, EOR, or SCDOT may discuss details independently, but any conclusions and supporting information must be documented in a formal response by the RCE utilizing the original CR Form. - b.
-RFIs sent by SCDOT to the Contractor: - 1) The RCE will develop the RFI in coordination with SCDOT staff as needed using Form XXX.
+RFIs submitted by the Contractor to SCDOT: - All RFIs are to be submitted by the Contractor's Project Manager to the RCE using Form XXX a mutually agreed upon format and/or form.
+The form and supporting documentation shall be placed in a designated ProjectWise folder that the Contractor, RCE, DOC's Office, and Preconstruction may access.
+A Bluebeam session may be initiated by SCDOT if multiple reviewers are involved. - 2) Upon receipt, discipline experts for the Contractor, EOR, or SCDOT may discuss details independently, but any conclusions and supporting information must be documented in a formal response by the RCE utilizing the original CR Form. - b.
+RFIs sent by SCDOT to the Contractor: - The RCE will develop the RFI in coordination with SCDOT staff as needed using Form XXX a mutually agreed upon format and/or form.
 The RCE will provide all RFIs via a designated ProjectWise folder that the Contractor, RCE, DOC's office, and Preconstruction may access. - 2) The Contractor will submit the response and supporting information to the RCE in this same ProjectWise folder. - 3) The RCE will review the Contractor's response and determine whether a separate notification or request is needed.